Hubs-Foundation/hubs-docs/docs/setup-configuring-content.md

 ## Default Content

-Each new hub comes with a selection of logos, themes, scenes, and avatars that have been developed by the Mozilla Hubs team.
+Each new hub comes with a selection of logos, themes, scenes, and avatars that have been developed by the Hubs team.
 In total, this default content consumes ~60mbs and ~220 mbs of data for the Starter and paid plans, respectively.
 To learn how to remove these default assets, see [Managing Data Limits](#managing-content-storage).

 **Download Paid Plan Default Assets: [Themes](img/defaultTheme.json) | [Logos](img/defaultLogos.zip) | [Scenes](img/defaultScenes.pack) | [Avatars](img/defaultAvatars.pack)**